oiivantsov/hsl-substack/README.md

 The real-time processing was the most interesting part.

-But before we dive into how it works, [watch the live Grafana dashboard on YouTube](https://www.youtube.com/watch?v=lOgl7OtgE1o).
+But before we dive into how it works, [watch the final live Grafana dashboard on YouTube](https://www.youtube.com/watch?v=lOgl7OtgE1o).

 First, real-time transport data comes in via MQTT (basically a protocol for transferring data from IoT devices) into Kafka: